home-assistant/developers.home-assistant/docs/core/entity/notify.md

 Unlike a `text` entity the `notify` entity has no state that can be set.
 Instead it represents the date and time of the last message sent.

-If you want to represent something has a text value that can be changed (and thus have an actual state), you should use a `text` entity instead.
+If you want to represent something that has a text value that can be changed (and thus has an actual state), you should use a `text` entity instead.

 ## Properties